Running Your Franchise As a Family Business

 Kathy and Terry Stokes, a husband and wife who co-own a center in Steamboat Springs, CO, also recommend dividing up responsibilities from the start based on skill sets and natural abilities.
 “If you both try to learn all aspects of the business, then you will step on each other’s toes,” warns Kathy.
 “It is best to choose your areas of expertise and stick to that.”

 Married couple Irene and Ron Fenolio, owners of a PostNet in Las Vegas, NV, find that their differences in personality bring the perfect balance needed to manage their center.
 “Ron’s skills are task-oriented,” Irene says.
 “He is very good at getting things done in a timely manner and has great customer service skills.”
-Meanwhile, with 17 years in the telecommunications industry, Irene handles the marketing and networking side of the business, as well as print production.
+Meanwhile, with 17 years in the telecommunications industry, Irene handles the marketing and networking side of the family-owned and operated business, as well as print production.

 Dianne and Craig Garries, a husband and wife team who own a PostNet in West Kelowna, British Columbia, have a similar arrangement.
 “We both have defined roles within the business, which allows us to specialize in our areas of expertise,” Craig says.
 “I’m very involved in networking groups and the business community, and Dianne is very good with customer service.”